 Scotts Gulf in White County is formed by the Caney Fork River which contains several areas of class III-V rapids.
 Fortunately though, the river typically becomes almost dry during late summer months and has several areas with natural Fords.
 As part of the agreement when the lands surrounding the Caney Fork were ceded to the State of Tennessee from Bridgestone/Firestone Corporation, there are no structures allowed on the property.
 This includes bridges.
 Needless to say, if you register for this event, you can expect to get wet.
-The course is a 40(ish) mile event that will take runners across the Caney Fork a total of 4 times at different Fords.
+The course is a 40(ish) mile event that will take runners across the Caney Fork twice across Fork Hole Ford at the confluence of The caney Fork River and Bee Creek.
 In between these river crossings runners can expect a little bit of everything.
 Steep rocky decents/ascents, technical boulder fields, wide flowing single track, and a bit of gravel road all while passing by beautiful overlooks, and several waterfalls.

 The Caney Fork Ultra 40 mile course will start and finish on the Latimer Reservation Boy Scout property on the south side of the Caney Fork River in Van Buren County.
 Runners will cover several miles of trail in the Bridgestone/Firestone Centennial Wilderness as well as Virgin Falls and Lost Creek State Natural Areas.
 Runners will make a loop around Lake Joe Long to start the race before quickly descending into Bee Creek Gorge.
 The course will follow Bee Creek toward the confluence with Caney Fork River where you will Ford the river for the first time.
 Once across the Caney Fork, the course follows the Caney Fork River Trail in the Gulf through several rocky boulder fields before climbing up onto the Chestnut Mountain Ranch.
 A few miles of wide single track and a short distance of gravel road takes runners through the Centennial Wilderness toward Virgin Falls Trailhead.
 Runners will follow Virgin Falls Trail to Virgin Falls then onto a climb over Wilson Ridge into Lost Creek Natural Area.
-Once runners pass Lost Creek Falls a short section of gravel road takes them to Big Bottom Unit(Yes, thats really the name) of Centennial Wilderness where they will Ford the Caney Fork two more times while passing through historic(though long gone) towns of Dodson and Bethesda.
-Once runners pass through Big Bottom they will climb out of Scotts Gulf on Ambers Den Ridge Trail to Welch Point where a spectacular overlook of the Caney Fork River awaits.
+Once runners pass Lost Creek Falls a short section of gravel road takes them to Big Bottom Unit(Yes, thats really the name) of Centennial Wilderness where they will begin a short climb back up to the top of Wilson Ridge and rejoin the Virgin Falls Trail once again as you make your way to Big Laurel Falls for a second time.
+Once runners pass Big Laurel Falls on the return trip, the course drops down to the Caney Fork River once again before a steep ascent out of Scotts Gulf on Ambers Den Ridge Trail to Welch Point where a spectacular overlook of the Caney Fork River awaits.
 After taking Ambers Den Ridge Trail runners will run a short section of gravel once again and then run the rim of Scotts Gulf above the Caney Fork River with some great views along the way before dipping back down into the Gulf one last time to make a final Ford of the river.
 After crossing the Caney Fork for the last time runners will begin making their way back up along the Bee Creek Trail toward Latimer Reservation.
 Fair warning: the last 3/4 miles of trail ascends roughly 450'ft and is narrow, loose, and rocky.
 A perfect way to end a 40(ish) mile run!

 Participants have the opportunity to reserve camping or lodging on the Latimer Reservation in one of the Male/Female Lodge Houses, in Latimers Tent City, or for their own tent.